Giving Visit Campus Apply Now Library

 LLM/MLS in Climate Change & Environmental Law

 Coinciding with the launch of the Wisdom for the Future Series, JSW Law launched LLM/MLS in Climate Change and Environmental Law for students from around the world.
 This program will bring in international experts and scholars to teach various courses relating to international climate change and environmental law.
 Gross National Happiness and Law will be taught as a capstone course of the program—showcasing Bhutan’s leadership in sustainability inspired by the foresight and visionary leadership of His Majesty the Fourth King.
 In collaboration with our partners, JSW Law will provide a few scholarships to deserving students from South Asia (Bhutan and India).
+JSW Law will welcome students in August 2025.

 GNH Founder